Psychegames HomeVarious Psychological ConceptsPsychological GamesOnline Tests on Psychological ConceptsPsychological Glossary

 Animal behavior studies have long recognized the role of evolution; the application of evolutionary theory to human psychology, however, is controversial.
 There are many families of criticism of the idea.

-Critics claim that many of its propositions are not falsifiable, and thus label it as a pseudoscience.
-This is again due to a fundamental misunderstanding; Evolutionary Psychology is a way of generating testable (and thus falsifiable) hypotheses about the structure of the mind.
-All of psychology makes predictions (or assumptions) about the structure of the mind.
-Because it commits to a very specific causal relationship between the mind and the environment in which its design was selected, evolutionary psychology is in fact a source of highly specific, concrete, and falsifable predictions.
+Because it commits to a very specific causal relationship between the mind and the environment in which its design was selected, evolutionary psychology is in fact a source of highly specific, concrete, and falsifiable predictions.

 Some people worry that evolutionary psychology will be used to justify harmful behavior, and have at times tried to suppress its study.
 They give the example that a husband may be more likely to cheat on his wife, if he believes his mind is evolved to be that way.